yusufTopcuoglu/django_project/README.md

  - You can go to http://localhost:8000/scorp/ addres from your browser or you can use Postman to send requests

 ## Pre-requests
+ - pip3 needs to be installed
+ - run "pip3 install -r requirements.txt" on the project folder
  - Mysql server needs to be running on the localhost.
 You can change db settings from the scorp_project/settings.py file.